vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 - Liquid Staking
      - ACME is staked at [acc://accumulated.acme/staking](https://explorer.accumulatenetwork.io/acc/accumulated.acme/staking), it delegates its stake to [acc://defacto.acme](https://explorer.accumulatenetwork.io/acc/defacto.acme) (a validator run by the Accumulated team), and rewards are claimed by [acc://accumulated.acme/staking-rewards](https://explorer.accumulatenetwork.io/acc/accumulated.acme/staking-rewards).
 The fee is taken from the staking rewards and the remainder is compounded for the benefit of stACME holders.
      - **4%** to [Accumulated Finance Treasury](https://explorer.accumulatenetwork.io/acc/accumulated.acme/treasury) on Accumulate Network
-     - **8%** to veACFI stakers (since token is not currently live, this fee is directed to the above treasury for now)
+     - **8%** to veACFI stakers (since token is not currently live, this fee is directed to the above treasury for now).
      - **8%** to [Accumulated Finance Incentives](https://explorer.accumulatenetwork.io/acc/accumulated.acme/incentives) on Accumulate Network, to be used to incentivize LPs in the stACME/WACME Curve pool.

 - Distribution of WACME/frxETH incentives
      - Funds for these incentives are from 2 Accumulate accounts ([acc://defidevs.acme](https://explorer.accumulatenetwork.io/acc/defidevs.acme/wacme-lp-incentives-curve) and [acc://wacme-lp-incentives.acme](https://explorer.accumulatenetwork.io/acc/wacme-lp-incentives.acme/curve)) that direct their ACME staking rewards to the [Accumulated WACME LP incentives account](https://explorer.accumulatenetwork.io/acc/accumulated.acme/wacme-lp-incentives).
 An [on-chain motion](https://explorer.accumulatenetwork.io/acc/c679f146d256a2413ddc0f7207ba895f5f58b1fe61ad08ec20eb28bd93ef6112@accumulate.acme/business/motions) references this resolution to transfer staking rewards from the Accumulate Business Committee.
-     - **8%** fee on the distribution of these incentives to cover associated gas fees.
+     - **4%** fee on the distribution of these incentives to cover associated gas fees to [Accumulated Finance Treasury](https://explorer.accumulatenetwork.io/acc/accumulated.acme/treasury).
+     - **4%** to veACFI stakers (since token is not currently live, this fee is directed to the above treasury for now).

 The Accumulated team processes fee distribution on the Accumulate network using this [script](https://github.com/AccumulatedFinance/liquid-staking-calc/blob/master/main.go#L66).
 Fee handling is a manual process so users must trust the Accumulated team to honestly and responsibly process fees and rewards.

-#### Risk Vector 2: Token-based Risk
+### Risk Vector 2: Token-based Risk

-Governance as of now, seems to be undefined for Accumulated Finance.
+Governance currently seems to be undefined for Accumulated Finance.
 However, the [fee page](https://docs.accumulated.finance/accumulated-finance/fees) suggests that a veModel will be utilised.

-Based on the information provided on that page, one can imagine, a potential veTokenomic model for Accumulated Finance could involve the use of veACFI staking to incentivize participation in the platform.
+Based on the information provided on that page, one can imagine a potential veTokenomic model for Accumulated Finance could involve the use of veACFI staking to incentivize participation in the platform.
 Users who stake their ACFI tokens could earn a portion of the fees generated by the platform, including the 8% fee from the ACME Liquid Staking Fee Structure and the 4% fee from the WACME LP Incentives Fee Structure.
-The amount of the staking reward as well as the decision-making power will most likely be determined by the lock-up to which the user commits.
+The amount of the staking reward, as well as the decision-making power, will most likely be determined by the lock-up to which the user commits.

-To encourage liquidity in the stACME/WACME Curve pool, the platform could allocate 8% of the fees generated by the ACME Liquid Staking Fee Structure towards incentivizing liquidity providers.
-These incentives could be in the form of additional stACME or other rewards.

-In addition, the Treasury Fee Structure could be used to fund ongoing development and operations of the platform.
-A portion of the fees generated by the platform, including the 4% fees from the Treasury Fee Structure, could be allocated to the Treasury to support the platform's growth and sustainability.

-Inquire with the team made it clear that they retain the right to launch a token and will only do so if it makes sense.
-A healthy comment shared by the team is shared below:
+Inquiry with the team made it clear that they retain the right to launch a token and will only do so if it makes sense.
+A comment by the team is shared below:

 |![](https://i.imgur.com/AwDmAAT.png)|
 |----|
 |Communication with the team in Telegram|

 #### Initial Token Distribution of $ACFI

-To date there is not much information available on the token apart from that (1)  ACFI token holders will be entitled to 50% of the protocol revenue (2) that 1% of the total ACFI supply will be distributed to early adopters through several rounds of distribution.
+To date, there is not much information available on the token apart from (1) ACFI token holders will be entitled to 50% of the protocol revenue (2) 1% of the total ACFI supply will be distributed to early adopters through several rounds of distribution.
 Early bird liquid staking users who deposit ACME or WACME to the liquid staking before 9 March 23:59, 2023, will be able to participate.
 The ACFI distribution will be based on a pro-rata basis, determined by the amount and duration of the deposit.
-The network will distribute ACFI to early birds in a calculated manner, based on their virtual points.
-The early birds' stACME/WACME liquidity providers will be announced at a later stage.
+A retroactive allocation will be given to early stACME/WACME Curve pool liquidity providers at a later stage.

-#### Risk Vector 3: Technical Security
+### Risk Vector 3: Technical Security

 The code has not been audited.
+They plan to conduct an audit when releasing their ACFI token.
+The system is composed of only a few contracts that are forked from previously audited projects.

-## LlamaRisk Gauge Criteria
+## Llama Risk Gauge Criteria

-1. Is it possible for a single entity to rug its users?
+**1. Is it possible for a single entity to rug its users?**

+Yes.
+There are a number of points of trust in the system, including Accumulated Finance Deployer, Accumulated Finance 2-of-3 multi-sig on Ethereum, Accumulated Finance 4-of-6 multi-sig on Accumulate, and Accumulate bridge 2-of-3 multi-sig.
+In all cases, trust is in core members of the Accumulate team whose identities are known.

-4. If the team vanishes, can the project continue?
+**2. If the team vanishes, can the project continue?**

+No. The team is required to stake and process rewards for users. stACME does not have any utility without active efforts by the team.

-6. Does the project viability depend on additional incentives?
+**3. Does the project viability depend on additional incentives?**

+No. Accumulated can support the project through native staking rewards on Accumulate.
+Additional CRV emissions mearly provide additional bootstrapping support.

-8. If demand falls to 0 tomorrow, can the users be made whole?
+**4. If demand falls to 0 tomorrow, can the users be made whole?**

+No. Until staking withdrawals are activated, users who wish to exit stACME must do so through the Curve pool.
+Users may experience slippage if the Curve pool becomes imbalanced.

-10. Do audits reveal any concerning signs?
+**5. Do audits reveal any concerning signs?**

-### LlamaRisk Recommendation
+Accumulated Finance is a small project in its early stage.
+It has not undergone an audit, although its system is quite simple and makes use of previously audited contracts.
+The team plan to have an audit when releasing their ACFI token.

+## Llama Risk Recommendation

+As with many early stage DeFi projects, Accumulated Finance requires a significant amount of trust in the honest performance of its core team.
+It is given greater credibility by its direct ties with core developers of the Accumulate network and that the team's identities are known.
+Accumulate itself is an early stage layer-1 protocol and has yet to implement core features of its consensus algorithm, including a true proof of stake consensus with slashing, performance traction, and staking withdrawals.
+The Accumulate Bridge additionally presents a single point of failure.
+Although there are significant trust assumptions that warrants caution, the movement of funds is all auditable on-chain and both staking reward revenue streams and fees have been clearly defined.
+For that reason we are comfortable with request for gauges to the stACME/WACME and WACME/frxETH pools.